-Ferguson speaks of the great divergence being over.
-In other words the rest of the world has copied stuff from the West and is catching up.
-He sees a global win-loss game taking place.
-The West he believes is losing its predominance.
-Western civilization he says has always lived on the edge of chaos.
-The West is in a death spiral.
-The West, can pull out of it, but, as he confirmed to comedian Steven Colbert, it is unlikely that it will.
+History professor Niall Ferguson speaks of the great divergence being over.
+In other words the rest of the world has copied stuff from the West and is catching up and Ferguson sees Western Civilization as losing a global win-loss game and its predominance.
+The West, he says, is in a death spiral.
+The West can pull out of it he says, but as he told Steven Colbert on the Colbert Report on 7 November 2011, it is unlikely that it will.